Below is a screenshot of the Pricing tab, Admin > Sites > [Select Site] > Products > Pricing tab.

 Minimum Quantity - Enter the minimum quantity for this quantity parameter.
 To allow the pricing engine itself to dictate the minimum, leave the text box empty.
 If your pricing engine does not use the quantity parameter, leave the text box empty.

 Minimum Quantity is a LIMIT.
-It cannot add quantity entries to your pricing engine's dro down list; it can only filter them by imposing a minimum cutoff.
+It cannot add quantity entries to your pricing engine's drop-down list; it can only filter them by imposing a minimum cutoff.
 If you need more quantities, you must add them to your calculator, not by using this field.

-Minimum and Maximum Quantity is not available for products using an External Pricing Services.
+Minimum and Maximum Quantity is not available for products using an External Pricing Service.

 Decimal Places - Enter the number of decimal places allowed for each of the quantity parameters.
 For example, to allow up to 2 decimal places in Q1, enter 2.
 Enter zero (or leave blank) to not allow decimals at all.
 If your pricing engine does not use that quantity parameter, leave that rows entry blank.